tzwenn/ubuntu-latex-fonts/README.md

 First and foremost the Stylistic Foundations under the supervision of Canonical and Dalton Maag, enabling the community to build on their work.

 The fonts were converted as described by Gordon Grubert ( http://fachschaft.physik.uni-greifswald.de/~stitch/ttf.html ).
 Thanks there too.

+Thanks to Dominik Moritz (domoritz) (https://github.com/domoritz) for patching the Makefile, so it automatically determines where to install all files.